MHassan05/Pong-Ping_NASM./README.md

 For inquiries or feedback, you can contact the developers via email:
 - Rizwan Mustafa Khan: [f230709@cfd.nu.edu.pk]
 - Muhammad Hassan: [f230676@cfd.nu.edu.pk]

+## About
+A simple Ping Pong game implemented in NASM assembly language for the EE2003 – Computer Organization and Assembly Language course.
+This game allows two players to control paddles and try to prevent the ball from crossing their side of the screen.
+The game keeps track of the score and declares the winner when a player reaches a predefined score.

+## Introduction
+This project is developed as part of the **EE2003 – Computer Organization and Assembly Language** course at **National University Computer & Emerging Sciences – Chiniot FSD Campus**.
+The aim of the project is to demonstrate assembly programming skills by implementing a simple yet engaging Ping Pong game using **NASM assembly language**.
+The game works in a **DOSBox** emulator and involves two players controlling paddles to prevent the ball from crossing their side, with scoring and a win condition implemented.

 ## Features
 - Two-player gameplay with keyboard controls.